Make a Tiny Art Show!

 Set up your tiny spectators and any other fun mini-elements you’d like!
 Some ideas include a tiny rug, tiny lights, tiny stanchions, tiny booklets, etc.

-If you would like to learn more about Tiny Art Show check out my interview with Jenny Lemons here, and make sure to follow us on Instagram @tinyartshow!
+If you would like to learn more about Tiny Art Show check out my interview with Jenny Lemons here, and make sure to follow us on Instagram @tinyartshow

 McKay Lenker Bayer